 This is a White House wedding.

-In a disclosure that could prove embarrassing for his sister, Tony Rodham has stiffed his former wife Nicole Boxer out of $75,000 in child support as well as $55,000 in alimony.
+In a disclosure that could prove embarrassing for his sister, Tony Rodham has stiffed his former wife, Nicole Boxer, out of $75,000 in child support as well as $55,000 in alimony.

-A source close to the case said.
+A source close to the case said that's Barbara Boxer's daughter.

-But this is so this is so easily soluble.
+But this is so easily soluble.

 The Clintons are very rich.